 Head Counselor or designee

-Two faculty members shall be appointed or elected from each instructional division representing different departments.
+Faculty members shall be appointed or elected from each general education area, one person from basic skills, one person from learning communities and two representatives from CTE.
 Membership shall be confirmed by the President of the Laney Faculty Senate.
 Term of office shall be two years with half the representatives elected or appointed every two years.
 Representatives may serve more than one term.

+One of those faculty members will also serve on the Learning Assessment Committee and be responsible for review of SLOs

-Appointments or elections shall be held by May of each year for the following academic year.
+Appointments or elections shall be held by April of each year for the following academic year.